EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 #### Grunt.js

-To develop with grunt place Gruntfile.js file inside the plugin root during development (/wp-content/yikes-inc-easy-mailchimp-extender/).
+To develop with Grunt place Gruntfile.js file inside the plugin root during development (/wp-content/yikes-inc-easy-mailchimp-extender/).
 The paths inside Gruntfile.js are setup relative to the plugin root, so placing it anywhere else without changing the paths will cause an error.

 First, make sure you install the latest version of Grunt to the local project directory.